 APPLICATION OF NEAR INFRARED SPECTROSCOPY FOR ENDPOINT DETERMINATION OF BLENDING AND INFLUENCE OF LOADING ORDER

-Objective: This study aimed to apply near infrared spectroscopy along with a thief as a tool to determine the endpoint of blending process.
+Objective: This study aimed to apply near-infrared spectroscopy along with a thief as a tool to determine the endpoint of the blending process.

-Methods: The calibration model was built by partial least square regression.
-The model was applied to determine the endpoint, also the effect of loading order on the endpoint for the blending of the formulation containing low concentration of active pharmaceutical ingredient.
+Methods: The calibration model was constructed by partial least square regression.
+The best model was applied to determine the endpoint of the blending process, also the effect of loading order on the endpoint for the blending of the formulation containing a low concentration of the active pharmaceutical ingredient.

 Conclusion: NIR spectroscopy is the rapid and effective tools that could be applied to study the blending process in the pharmaceutical manufacturing.